lightrainstech/join-us/answers.md

 2. Do you own a personal computer?

    Yes, a laptop.
-Not that much performant, it has only 2gb ram.
+Not that much powerful processor, it has only 2gb ram.

 3. Describe your development environment.
 (Your OS, IDE, Editor and Config manager if any)